stevencohn/WindowsPowerShell/readme.md

 Returns a VM configuration object of the specified .vmcx VM configuration file even if the VM is not attached to a Hyper-V server.

-#### `Initialize-Machine`
-This is a top-level script meant to be downloaded independently from this repo and run to configure and initialize new machines.
-This script will download this repo to the current user's Document folder, setting it up as the default PowerShell profile.
-Best to download it to and run from the root of C.
-Run `Set-ExecutionPolicy RemoteSigned` prior to running if this is the first use of PowerShell.

-   This script can optionally create a new local administrator so it runs in two phases:

-   1. Log on as an administrator
-   1. Download [Initialize-Machine.ps1](https://raw.githubusercontent.com/stevencohn/WindowsPowerShell/master/Initialize-Machine.ps1) to C:\Initialize-Machine.ps1
-   1. Open an administrative PowerShell window
-   1. PS> `Set-ExecutionPolicy RemoteSigned`
-   1. PS> `cd C:\`
-   1. PS> `.\Initialize-Machine.ps1 -User <new-admin-username>`
-   1. ...
-Create new local administrator (y/n) [y]: `y`
-   1. ...
-Password: *********
-   1. ...
-Logout to log back in as &lt;new-admin-username> (y/n) [y]: `y`
-   1. Log on as &lt;new-admin-username>
-   1. Open an administrative PowerShell window
-   1. PS> `cd C:\`
-   1. PS> `.\Initialize-Machine.ps1 -Verbose`

-   Finally, since this updates the PowerShell console colors, you can close and reopen the console to appreciate these fantastic new colors.

 #### `Install-BuildTools` [-Force] [-Full] [-VsWhere]
 Install minimal Microsoft build and test tools required for CI/CD.